olfp/pep8/README.md

 Binary poackages are built sometimes.
 Use the source if possible.

+There are man pages for all command and format, but they are currentyl German only and it's unlikely to change.

 Since pep8 uses pigpio and hannenz/tm1637 for the Raspberry Pi hardware support you need to

 1. If not already present, install the pigpio library